focusate/documentation-user/discuss/customizations/mail_activity_popover_toggle.rst

         :align: center

-If the user hit *Edit* or start a new activity, all the standard action buttons will be displayed for the user at the bootom of the window.
+If the user hit *Edit* or start a new activity, all the standard action buttons will be displayed for the user at the bottom of the window.